jacksleight/statamic-memberbox/docs/implementation.md

 ### Protect entries or collections using a protection scheme

 The best way to protect individual entries or entire collections is to use a protection scheme.
-Statamic comes with a protection driver called `auth` which will restrict content to logged in users and optionally redirect logged out users to the login page.
+Statamic comes with a protection scheme called `logged_in` which will restrict content to logged in users and optionally redirect logged out users to the login page.
 To implement this just add a `protect` key to your entry:

 ```yaml
 protect: logged_in